YuLab-SMU/clusterProfiler/CONTEXT.md

 ### Mechanism Interpretation Tool
 A workflow that turns enrichment analysis outputs into progressively stronger biological explanations, starting with traceable mechanism summaries and evolving toward testable mechanism hypotheses.

+### User Scenario
+A real analysis situation that motivates the mechanism interpretation workflow, such as explaining differential-gene enrichment results, comparing enriched themes across gene clusters, or turning an existing enrichment table into a report-ready biological story.

 ### Mechanism Summary
 A structured, evidence-linked synthesis of enriched terms into higher-level biological themes.
 It explains what the enrichment results collectively suggest, without claiming causal proof.